Discord

+As of 2024, Discord has about 150 million monthly active users and 19 million weekly active servers.
+It is primarily used by gamers, although the share of users interested in other topics is growing.
+As of March 2024, Discord is the 30th most visited website in the world, and 22.98% of its traffic comes from the United States.
+In March 2022, Discord employed 600 people globally.

 History

-The concept of Discord came from Jason Citron, who had founded OpenFeint, a social gaming platform for mobile games, and Stanislav Vishnevskiy, who had founded Guildwork, another social gaming platform.
+Discord was conceived by Jason Citron, who founded OpenFeint, a social gaming platform for mobile games, and Stanislav Vishnevskiy, who founded Guildwork, another social gaming platform.
 Citron sold OpenFeint to GREE in 2011 for US$104 million, which he used to found Hammer & Chisel, a game development studio, in 2012.
-Their first product was Fates Forever, released in 2014, which Citron anticipated to be the first MOBA game on mobile platforms, but it did not become commercially successful.
+Their first product was Fates Forever, released in 2014, which Citron anticipated to be the first multiplayer online battle arena (MOBA) game on mobile platforms, but it was not commercially successful.

 According to Citron, during the development process, he noticed how difficult it was for his team to work out tactics in games like Final Fantasy XIV and League of Legends using available voice over IP (VoIP) software.
-This led to the development of a chat service with a focus on user friendliness with minimal impact to performance.
+This led to the development of a chat service with a focus on user friendliness with minimal impact on performance.
 The name Discord was chosen because it "sounds cool and has to do with talking", was easy to say, spell, remember, and was available for trademark and website.
 In addition, "Discord in the gaming community" was the problem they wished to solve.

 To develop Discord, Hammer & Chisel gained additional funding from YouWeb's 9+ incubator, which had also funded the startup of Hammer & Chisel, and from Benchmark capital and Tencent.

 Discord was publicly released in May 2015 under the domain name discordapp.com.
 According to Citron, they made no specific moves to target any specific audience, but some gaming-related subreddits quickly began to replace their IRC links with Discord links.
 Discord became widely used by esports and LAN tournament gamers.
 The company benefited from relationships with Twitch streamers and subreddit communities for Diablo and World of Warcraft.